Schumer Announces Senate Floor Vote on Bills Protecting Children Online

 Both bills passed the Senate Commerce Committee last year.
 The KOSA bill has 68 co-sponsors, and the COPPA 2.0 Act has 17 co-sponsors.

 “Over the past few months, I’ve met with families from across the country who have gone through the worst thing a parent could endure—losing a child.
-Rather than retreating into the darkness of their loss, these families lit a candle for others with their advocacy,” Mr. Schumer said in a statement.
+Rather than retreating into the darkness of their loss, these families lit a candle for others with their advocacy,” Mr. Schumer said at a press conference on Tuesday.

 “We are elated that Leader Schumer is bringing KOSA to the floor for a vote this week.
-It’s our hope that it will pass quickly without any amendments and then will move through the House with the urgency that it deserves,” Ms. Molak told The Epoch Times.
+It’s our hope that it will pass quickly without any amendments and then will move through the House with the urgency that it deserves,” she told The Epoch Times before the media event.

 The House Energy and Commerce Committee still needs to advance the KOSA bill in the lower chamber.